-The rules of contactless payments.
+The rules and limits of contactless payments

 This means that if you’re ever out and your contactless payment stops working, it’s simply the bank protecting you from fraud.
-Hopefully at that point, you haven’t used your contactless card that much that you’ve forgotten your PIN!
+Hopefully at that point, you haven’t used your contactless card so much that you’ve forgotten your PIN!

 If you own a small business and you haven’t adopted contactless technology yet, you could be missing out on shorter wait times and therefore an opportunity to improve your customer service.
 If you would like to learn more about the range of card machines that Valitor offers, take a look at our contactless payment machines and improve your business today.
 Alternatively, please feel free to contact a member of our friendly sales team on 0808 204 0343, who will be happy to help.